 4. Software Engineer

 Some Software Engineers start out taking computer science in college, but it is not the only path.
-According to Stack Overflow's developer survey(opens new window), 25% of professional Software Engineers don’t have a Bachelor’s degree.
+According to Stack Overflow's 2023 Developer Survey(opens new window), 22% of professional developers don’t have a Bachelor’s degree, and only 3% have an associate degree.

-Software Engineer is also the second most in-demand job on LinkedIn(opens new window).
+Software Engineer is also the third most in-demand job on LinkedIn(opens new window) and often commands a high salary.
 Tech companies need to fill software engineering roles with talented professionals who have practical coding skills.
-They care less about education and more about skills.

 To become a Software Engineer, you’ll need to demonstrate your coding skills.
 Many companies will ask to see a portfolio of previous work and have you complete a technical skills assessment during the hiring process.
 You’ll also need to learn programming languages like Java, Python, C++, or JavaScript.